Technology Moves Fast — Will It Ever Outpace Behemoth Tech Brands? - Smallbiztechnology.com

 Right now, Google is focused on acquisition analytics.
 Nearly 90 percent of Google’s revenue comes from advertising.
 Google Analytics 360 falls under the DoubleClick team, so it’s heavily tied to its advertising business; that’s a model that has worked well.

 Google Analytics is general and familiar; most importantly, it works.
-But companies like Adobe are looking to give Google some competition.
+But companies like Adobe are giving Google some competition.
 Adobe is sometimes considered the company that runs on Photoshop; however, its stock was up 29 percent in 2018, capping 15 straight positive quarters.

 Adobe is aiming at the analytics market, especially with large enterprises, an area where free analytics platforms typically don’t scale.
 Another analytics area where Adobe hopes to make an impact: tracking.
 Brands need a larger picture beyond how and when to acquire a customer.
 Adobe’s innovative product focuses on data integration and analytics across the entire customer journey, allowing brands to map out how they’ll create experiences to attract their customers, not merely how they’ll create an ad.